-Ask MYHD: What can I expect after Colour Removing?
+Ask MYHD: What Can I Expect After Colour Removing?

 Dear My Hairdresser,

-Is doing it once enough?
+Is Colour Removing once enough?

 Does Colour Remover smell?

-Will it lighten my Natural Colour?
+Will it Lighten my Natural Colour?

-How long after can I Colour?
+How long after Colour Removing can I Colour my Hair?

-Thanks in advance,
+Thanks in advance!

 My Hairdresser

 I'm going to put it out there, we are Colour Remover fanatics.
-We’re obsessed with watching the Hair transition right in front of our eyes and get excited at the prospect of our next CR session.
+We’re obsessed with watching the Hair transition right in front of our eyes and get excited at the prospect of our next Colour Remover session.
 It's always fun to have a first timer amongst us, seeing the panic before and the relief once it's done.
 So let’s answer your questions to turn you too into a believer.

 Colour Remover definitely has a distinct smell.
 The key ingredient that gets the work done and removes the Colour is the smelliest (typical).
 It will go after a few good shampoos.